 Gülhane Park, European side

 This is the most relaxing park on the historical peninsula.
 It runs around the lower old walls of Topkapı Palace in Sultanahmet.
-Happily there are lots of benches under mature and ancient trees from which to quietly enjoy the floral displays.
+Happily there are lots of benches under mature trees from which to quietly enjoy floral displays throughout Istanbul Tulip festival.

 How to get there from Galata?
 Walk down to Galata bridge and take the T1 tram only 3 stops to Gülhane station.
-The tram stop exit is just in front of Gülhane Park’s entrance.
+The tram stop exit is just in front of Gülhane Park’s entrance, from which you can choose your path.

 Yıldız Park, European side

 Complimented by its beautiful old pavilions and gardens running down to the Bosphorus, Yıldız Park makes a gorgeous backdrop to impressive tulip displays during the festival.
-Popular with families.
+It’s popular with families and particularly colourful at tulip time.

 How to get there from Galata?
-Walk across Galata Bridge to Eminönü and take a ferry from there to Beşiktaş.
-It’s then about 10 minutes more walking to reach Yıldız Park.
+Walk down the hill and across Galata Bridge to Eminönü to take a ferry from there to Beşiktaş.
+It’s then about 10 minutes more walking to reach the park entrance.

 Çamlıca Hill, Asian side